Aarushaggarwal-theone/Password-manager/README.md

 ###### Basic Description of the Project:

 The Password Manager project is a simple UI version of a password manager/generator.
 I have used only Python to create this project in order to make it easier to install and run it.
-As of now I have not included Python package folders in the repository itself, but you can install python for macOS from and python for
+As of now I have not included Python package folders in the repository itself, but you can install python from python.org/downloads

 V1 is a simple version of the password manageer built solely for the purpose of understanding the alogrithm